-- Find a VA treatment center.
-Search for a local VA substance abuse disorder (SUD) treatment program or a VA medical center with mental health specialists.
+Find a VA treatment center.
+Search for a local VA substance use disorder (SUD) treatment program or a VA medical center with mental health specialists.

 Find Local Help Centers for Alcohol and Drug Addiction

-Get help from local support groups and other services in your community to stop drinking and taking drugs:
+Get help from local support groups and other services in your community:

 Al-Anon supports people affected by alcoholic family members or friends.
 Find a meeting in your area.